Are You Being Consistent?

-Saturday however, I looked at the tasks on my to do list and was overcome by that horrible heavy, sinking feeling of being completely overwhelmed.
-It seemed everywhere I turned there was something to start, a job that was overdue or a task that needed to be finished.
+It seemed everywhere I turned there was something to start, a job that was overdue or a task that needed to be finished, which got me thinking – how did I get to this point?

-I am not being consistent.
+I wasn’t being consistent.

 Here are the areas I need to focus on.
+Perhaps they can help with your consistency as well.

 Maintaining my energy levels by having a steady work schedule